farmera/sare_grant/spectral_indices.md

     general indicator of plant health for mid to late season growth when compared to NDVI.
 NDRE is also thought to be capable of mapping variability in foliar Nitrogen levels, which we were interested in.
 Green and red-edge bands penetrate the leafy part of the plant more so than the blue or red bands.
 Thus red-edge is more sensitive to chlorophyll content and to nitrogen contained in the leaf.
 We used this index extensively.

-All indices are “normalized” by measuring sun energy for each measurement, taking into account sun angle and cloud cover.
-This allows “apples-to-apples” comparison throughout the season, and season-to-season.

 To calculate NDVI from an image we do the following:
 1. Subtract the NIR band reflectance values in all pixels from all the Red values.
 2. Add all NIR values in each pixel to all the Red values.